fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ```

 **NB**: When running a single test, the mongoose connection might stay open if no tests using the connection are run.
-The problem might be due to the fact that supertest primes the connection, but Jest does not run the afterAll portion of the code.
+The problem might be because supertest primes the connection, but Jest does not run the afterAll portion of the code.

 ### async/await